-It would be wrong of me to say everyone has a difficult time coming off hormonal birth control—some women can transition back to physiologic hormone balance without intervention.
+It would be wrong of me to say everyone has a difficult time stopping birth control—some women can transition back to physiologic hormone balance without intervention.
 However, my clinical experience has been that most women get withdrawal side effects that they don’t even realize are symptoms that their bodies are trying to transition back to balance.

 So, if you’re one of the many women wondering if coming off the pill is right for you, here are five things to consider when you’re ready to take the leap.

-5 Things to Consider When Coming Off Hormonal Birth Control
+5 Things to Consider When Stopping Birth Control

 Your journey off of hormonal birth control will differ based on many factors.
 It’s important to think through these as you’re considering your move, as they’ll impact the plan you can make to right your cycle and experience the least number of symptoms as your body starts to regulate itself.